SIPp/sipp/README.md

 cmake . -DUSE_SSL=1 -DUSE_SCTP=1 -DUSE_PCAP=1 -DUSE_GSL=1
 ```

+To enable TLS key logging pass `-DUSE_SSL=KL` to cmake.

+TLS key logging records the TLS Session Keys to a key log file when the `SSLKEYLOGFILE` environment variable is set.
+It allows to decrypt SIPS traffic generated or received by SIPp using Wireshark.
+For more details see: https://wiki.wireshark.org/TLS

+You need to compile with OpenSSL>=1.1.1 in order to use TLS key logging.

+The TLS key log file format is described here: https://datatracker.ietf.org/doc/draft-ietf-tls-keylogfile/

+_Please note the security considerations ("3.
+Security Considerations")!_

 ## Static builds

 SIPp can be built into a single static binary, removing the need for